isializada/Sellics_Task/README.md

 Service use **Amazon Autocomplete API** for the solution.
 The API gives top ten results for the typed keyword.

 ## How it works?
 If typed keyword exists in the top ten list, we calculate the score by keyword’s index and we do this operation for every typed input till the end of the keyword (e.g “l”, “li”, “lin”, “linu” and “linux”).
 During our process, we sum all inputs score and find average by keyword.
 At the end of the process, we will get a score for the keyword between 0 and 100.
-Unit and Integration tests were implemented.

 ## Unit and Integration tests were implemented.